NDLEA arrests two suspects with cocaine - Nigeria Today

 “This is a warning to drug traffickers that the agency is determined to detect all hidden drugs and prosecute offenders.

+“There are control measures in place to detect narcotics at all exit and entry points.

+“We shall continue to improve on our strategies in line with our mission of providing a safe and healthy society for all.”
+Abdallah said.
+(NAN)

-The post NDLEA arrests two suspects with cocaine appeared first on Vanguard News.
+The post NDLEA arrests two suspects with cocaine appeared first on The Nation Nigeria.

 Follow us on twitter @NigeriaTodayNG